 Gauze mats without this ceramic centre have no risk of containing asbestos.

-Work health and safety laws prohibit a range of activities around asbestos, including its importation, supply, sale and use.
+The Work Health and Safety Act 2012 and Work Health and Safety Regulations 2022 prohibit a range of activities around asbestos, including its importation, supply, sale and use.
 The laws also set out duties to identify all asbestos present in a workplace.

 Risk from using asbestos-contaminated gauze mats